Buying real estate in Montenegro?

 Can I buy a home in Montenegro as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Montenegro, including apartments, houses, villas, and new-build units, following the same basic process that applies to other foreign buyers.
+As of early 2026, U.S. citizens can legally purchase residential property in Montenegro, including apartments, houses, villas, and new-build units, following the same general process that applies to all foreign buyers.

-The standard buying process involves finding a property, conducting due diligence on the title and permits through the cadastre, signing a notarized purchase contract, paying the required taxes, and registering the ownership transfer with Montenegrin authorities.
+The standard buying process in Montenegro involves hiring a local lawyer, verifying the title at the cadastre office, signing a notarized purchase contract, paying the applicable taxes, and then registering your ownership, which typically takes a few weeks to complete.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Montenegro.